TheOdinProject/curriculum/ruby/project_recursion.md

 The first step is to actually understand what the merge sort algorithm is doing:

-1. Check out [this video](http://www.youtube.com/watch?v=EeQ8pwjQxTM) from Harvard's CS50x course.
+1. Check out [this introductory video](http://www.youtube.com/watch?v=EeQ8pwjQxTM) from Harvard's CS50x course.
+2. Check out [this more detailed explanation](https://www.youtube.com/watch?v=uEbdK2CG_B8&feature=youtu.be&t=1h2m) by David J. Malan (watch only until 1:14:00).
-2. [Merge Sort -- How it Works part 1](http://www.youtube.com/watch?v=OAsokGNa18k) and [Merge Sort -- How it Works part II](http://www.youtube.com/watch?v=nNhpFO9CmPs) on YouTube give you a more formal look at this problem if you're still unclear.
+3. [Merge Sort -- How it Works part 1](https://www.youtube.com/watch?v=uEbdK2CG_B8&feature=youtu.be&t=1h2m) and [Merge Sort -- How it Works part II](http://www.youtube.com/watch?v=nNhpFO9CmPs) on YouTube give you a more formal look at this problem if you're still unclear.

 ### Your Task